grayghostvisuals/wp-flex/README.md

 3. Safari  5
 4. Opera   11

 ##IT STILL NEEDS YOUR HELP!
-SOS!
 1. In order to submit to the Wordpress theme repo, authors must rename all function calls / variables with the theme name reference to your own new theme-to-be name.
-Reference &rarr; (http://codex.wordpress.org/Theme_Review#Theme_Name)[http://codex.wordpress.org/Theme_Review#Theme_Name] for rules regarding naming.
+Reference &rarr; [http://codex.wordpress.org/Theme_Review#Theme_Name](http://codex.wordpress.org/Theme_Review#Theme_Name) for rules regarding naming.
 WP-Flex needs a dynamic means to create a new theme name across our codebase without going through everything line by line.

 ###For example
 using <code>functions.php</code> to illustrate&hellip;